expressjs/serve-static/README.md

 #### Multiple roots

 This example shows a simple way to search through multiple directories.
-Files are look for in `public-optimized/` first, then `public/` second as a fallback.
+Files are searched for in `public-optimized/` first, then `public/` second as a fallback.

 ```js
 var express = require('express')